 California Driver Handbook - Traffic Controls

-"Walk" or "Walking Person" traffic signal light means it is legal to cross the street.
+"Walk" or "Walking Person" pedestrian traffic signal light means it is legal to cross the street.

-Countdown traffic signal lights indicate how many seconds remain for crossing.
-These traffic signal lights allow pedestrians the flexibility to speed up if the crossing phase is about to expire.
+Pedestrian traffic signal lights may also show numbers to indicate how many seconds remain for crossing.
+These pedestrian traffic signal lights allow pedestrians the flexibility to speed up if the crossing phase is about to expire.

 The shape and color of a sign offers you a clue about the information contained on the sign.
 Here are the common shapes used: